Applications for the 2021 Workshop are now open through November 30thApply Now

 Building and maintaining demand for your product is an ongoing effort, and requires focus, communication, and collaboration.
 In this industry, you have to prove to the customer every day that you deserve her dollar; you must prove your worth to her consistently.
 The pendulum shift in demand isn't automatic – it has to be built.
 And when the demand is built, it has to be met, through consistent, timely delivery of orders on an ongoing basis.Getting our vendors through these initial hurdles is the reason we created The Workshop at Macy’s.
 All of these elements and how to navigate them successfully are part of The Workshop at Macy’s curriculum.

-All these topics and much more are covered in the Workshop, a free four-and-a-half-day training course for emerging women- and minority-owned vendors.
+All these topics and much more are covered in the Workshop, a free training course for emerging women- and minority-owned vendors.
 Apply today and start moving your business forward faster and stronger than before.